Westfield Warringah Mall: 1970s: redevelopment, Woolworths fire and Hoyts opening

-1980s
+1980s: BMX Bandits film location, Target opening, Australian Bicentenary and Hoyts refurbishment

-Warringah Mall was featured in the movie BMX Bandits with two young BMX experts, P.J.
-(Angelo D'Angelo) and Goose (James Lugton), who meet Judy (Nicole Kidman), who was working as a trolley collector.
+Warringah Mall was the film location in the 1983 movie BMX Bandits.
+The film starred a 15-year-old Nicole Kidman in one of her first major screen roles.
+In the scenes filmed at Warringah Mall showcases two young BMX experts, P.J.
+(Angelo D'Angelo) and Goose (James Lugton) getting chased by the bank robbers forcing them to ride through the mall and perform stunts on their BMX bikes.
+They then crash into a line of supermarket trolleys being collected by Judy (Nicole Kidman) who was working as a trolley collector.

 In the mid-1980s, a Target store was opened along with 20 specialty stores.

-To commemorate the Australian Bicentenary, Warringah Shire Council commissioned local sculptor Victor Cusack to create a central fountain for the mall.
-Entitled "Pacific Family", it was unveiled by Deputy Shire President Julie Sutton on 23 November 1988.
+To commemorate the Australian Bicentenary, Warringah Shire Council commissioned local sculptor Victor Cusack to create a bronze sculpture central fountain for the mall.
+The sculpture on the fountain is known as "Pacific Family" or "Dolphin Fountain" and was unveiled by Deputy Shire President Julie Sutton on 23 November 1988.
+The unveiling was followed by performances from Tommy Tycho’s band, Julie Anthony and Barry Crocker.

 The Hoyts Twin Cinemas closed on 10 July 1989 for refurbishment which included the addition of five new screens and was scheduled to reopen by Christmas 1989.
 However, due to delays in construction the new Hoyts seven-screen multiplex opened on the 13 January 1990 with the premiere attraction Postcards from the Edge.